drdominicsingaraj/ccp/docker.md

 Docker is a platform that enables developers to build, run, manage, and distribute applications by using containers.
 Containers allow you to package an application with all of its dependencies into a standardized unit for software development.

-## Amazon ECR (Elastic Container Registry)

-Amazon ECR is a fully managed Docker container registry provided by AWS.
-It allows developers to store, manage, and deploy Docker container images.
-It's integrated with Amazon ECS and EKS, simplifying your development to production workflow.

-## Amazon ECS (Elastic Container Service)

-Amazon ECS is a fully managed container orchestration service provided by AWS.
-It allows you to run, manage, and scale containerized applications using Docker containers.
-ECS can be used with AWS Fargate, which is a serverless compute engine that removes the need to provision and manage servers.

-## Amazon EKS (Elastic Kubernetes Service)

-Amazon EKS is a managed service that makes it easier to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane.
-It automates the deployment, scaling, and management of containerized applications and integrates with AWS services for secure networking, monitoring, and scaling.

 ## Docker Installation

 ```markdown